Shoes Booted About and Out

-Stead & Simpson is one of the oldest, most well-known and respected names in the British footwear industry.
+Stead & Simpson was one of the oldest, most well-known and respected names in the British footwear industry.
 The business can trace its history back to 1834, when it was founded as a Leeds based manufacturer of footwear.
 At its peak in the 19th century the company employed over 1000 staff in Leeds and manufactured 7000 pairs of shoes each week.
 During this period there were 23 tanneries in Leeds.

 Factories and mechanization came to this large industry after 1850 as shoe makers gradually recognized the usefulness of consolidating the various processes at one location.
 Within these central shops, or factories, machines were perfected that imitated specific hand processes.